Image credit: UNStudios and Plompmozes

 “By assigning Ramboll as the local engineering company, we are convinced that we have established a strong multidisciplinary team that includes the right skills and understanding of the challenges ahead to ensure the project is effectively translated into local compliance to the highest quality standards.”

-Niclas Sundgren, Marketing Manager for Buildings at Ramboll in Sweden agrees.
+Niclas Sundgren, Market Director for Buildings at Ramboll in Sweden agrees.

 “We are very happy to have the confidence of UNStudio,” he says.
 “With our broad expertise in different areas, we are well prepared for the complicated challenge of establishing a new mode of transport in an existing public transport system.”